-Rose Crews, a science teacher at the Idaho School for the Deaf and Blind, encouraged area farmers to nominate her school to apply for a $10,000 grant from the America’s Farmers Grow Rural Education program, sponsored by the Monsanto Fund.
+Rose Crews, a science teacher at the Idaho School for the Deaf and Blind, encouraged area farmers to nominate her school to apply for a $10,000 grant from the America’s Farmers Grow Rural Education program, sponsored by the Bayer Fund.
 A few months after applying, she learned the school would be awarded the funds.
 The school used the money to purchase an augmented reality sandbox, which allows visually and hearing impaired students to create and learn about geographic landmasses, such as mountains, valleys and rivers through an interactive motion camera.

-We came across a video of the sandbox and I was just enthralled with the possibilities that I could use within the science classroom, but also with history and geography, and for our special needs students to feel and touch … This gives blind students the chance to actually get hands onROSE CREWS, SCIENCE TEACHER, IDAHO SCHOOL FOR THE DEAF AND BLIND
+We came across a video of the sandbox and I was just enthralled with the possibilities that I could use within the science classroom, but also with history and geography, and for our special needs students to feel and touch … This gives blind students the chance to actually get hands on.Rose Crews, Science Teacher, Idaho School for the Deaf and Blind

 With Grow Rural Education, American Farmers Are Shaping Minds